Understanding Dementia

 What you will learn

-- What is dementia, signs and symptoms, most common types and causes
+- What dementia is, signs and symptoms, most common types and causes

 - Tips on supporting people to ‘live as well as they can’ with dementia